Skip to main content

 Context variables

-Context variables provide access to the current model’s target relation, environment, and run metadata.
-In hooks (@@CTX: syntax):
+Context variables provide access to the current model’s destination relation, active target, and run metadata.
+In SQL hooks (@@CTX: syntax):

 In TOML/YAML config values (${CTX:...} syntax):